 Despite a large number of global points of presence (PoP), HostPapa customers only get to choose from data centers in America, Canada, or Amsterdam in Europe.
 While this may seemingly make it unsuitable for this list, that’s not really true.

 If you’re a local Aussie business wanting to target visitor traffic from other regions – this is where HostPapa can come into play.
-Their local PoP can easily support your business while an overseas data center can bring you closer to your customer base.
+Their local PoP can easily support your business while an overseas datacenter can bring you closer to your customer base.
 It’s the best of both worlds for the scenario.

-In addition, HostPapa offers extremely high performance hosting plans.
+In addition, HostPapa offers extremely high-performance hosting plans.
 It’s one of the hosts that HostScore tracks performance of constantly and it manages to return very solid speeds from the test server we keep an eye on.

-Key Highlights with HostPapa
+Key Features with HostPapa

 - Free domain name and website builder